Master of Science in Nursing (MSN)

 Adult-Gerontology Acute Care Nurse Practitioner

-As a graduate of this program, you are eligible for certification through the American Nurses Credentialing Center as an Adult Gerontology Acute Care Nurse Practitioner upon completion of your degree.
-Additionally, as an advanced practice nurse, you qualify to apply for prescriptive authority from the Indiana Licensure Board.
+Graduates are eligible for certification through the American Nurses Credentialing Center (ANCC) or the American Association of Critical Care Nurses (AACN) as an Adult-Gerontology Acute Care Nurse Practitioner.
+Additionally, as an advanced practice nurse, graduates qualify to apply for prescriptive authority from the Indiana Licensure Board.

 42 credit hours

 525 clinical hours

 - N504 Leadership for Advanced Nursing Practice (3 cr)

 - R500 Nursing Research Methods I (3 cr)

 - R505 Measurement & Data Analysis (3 cr)

 - Y625 Adv Physical Assessment Lifespan (4 cr)

 - Y512 Advanced Concepts in Gerontology (3 cr)